Assistant Professor of History

 Bio and Interests

-He is currently an Assistant Professor in the History Department at Lake Forest College and lives in the City of Chicago in the Rogers Park neighborhood.
+He is currently an Associate Professor in the History Department at Lake Forest College and lives in Chicago in the Rogers Park neighborhood.
+His interests are in the social history and politics of inequality, extending across the intersections of racism, gender, and class formation.

-• Making Modern Inequality: Class, Patriarchy, and Racial Empire in American and British Capitalism, 1870-1930.
+A second related book project is also nearing completion: Making Modern Inequality: Class, Patriarchy, and Racial Empire in American and British Capitalism, 1870-1930.